thePianoKid/Intro-to-Programming/Day1/Notes.md

 ## The terminal (command prompt)

-- The terminal is a direct connection between the user and the centeral processing unit of the computer
+- The terminal is a direct connection between the user and the central processing unit of the computer

 - You enter text-based command that tell the computer exactly what to do

-- Before Apple's opertating system was written, the only application on a PC was the terminal
+- Before Apple's operating system was written, the only application on a PC was the terminal

 - The terminal is not used as often today because apps with windows have become more popular